Vateria indica: Uses

-Vateria indica wood has been used for making tea-chests, partitions, packing and cordite cases, coffins, boxes, planking, posts, floorings, ceilings, and cabinets, besides bobbins and shuttles in the textile industry, oars for sea-going vessels, and match-splints Large amounts of Vateria indica timber were shipped from the Malabar region to Bombay to be sold as “Malabar White Pine” (Vellapiney), with around 6200 tons of timber used per annum in the late 1960's.
+Vateria indica wood has been used for making tea-chests, partitions, packing and cordite cases, coffins, boxes, planking, posts, floorings, ceilings, and cabinets, besides bobbins and shuttles in the textile industry, oars for sea-going vessels, and match-splints Large amounts of Vateria indica timber were shipped from the Malabar region to Bombay to be sold as "Malabar White Pine" (Vellapiney), with around 6200 tons of timber used per annum in the late 1960s.
 The wood, after preservative treatment, was also used for railway sleepers.

-Resin of Vateria indica, extracted by scratching the tree's bark, is called white dammar, also known as “Malabar fallow”, “dhupa fat”, “Indian Copal”, or “piney resin”.
+Resin of Vateria indica, extracted by scratching the tree's bark, is called white dammar, also known as "Malabar fallow", "dhupa fat", "Indian Copal", or "piney resin".
 It is used as incense in India, for incense sticks, and to manufacture candles and soaps.
-From dried kernels, a fat called “piney tallow” was extracted, which was used to adulterate ghee, making candles and soaps, to treat chronic rheumatism, and for sizing cotton yarn in place of animal tallow.
+From dried kernels, a fat called "piney tallow" was extracted, which was used to adulterate ghee, making candles and soaps, to treat chronic rheumatism, and for sizing cotton yarn in place of animal tallow.
 The resin mixed with coconut oil makes an excellent varnish resembling copal.
 The bark, resin, and leaves are used in Ayurvedic, Siddha, Unani, and folk medicine for the treatment of leprosy, eczema, rheumatism, diarrhoea, and ulcers.
 Fine shavings of resin are administered internally to check diarrhoea.
 Vateria indica oil, produced from the seeds, is refined to yield a fat used in confectionery and cosmetics.